Skip to content

 conditions:

-index: windows
+index: windows_logs

 rule_conditions: